What happens to my HECS Debt when I Die?

 Understanding HECS Loans: A Simple Guide

 If you’re a student striving for higher education in Australia, the term “HECS loan” has likely crossed your path.
-This acronym stands for the Higher Education Contribution Scheme.
-It is a financial arrangement started in 1989.
+This acronym stands for the Higher Education Contribution Scheme, a financial arrangement started in 1989.
 While those who studied at a university before 1989 might find themselves exempt from this system, the majority of us have or have had a HECS loan at some point in our educational journey.

 Navigating HECS Debt After Dying